IPP Policy Brief n°82 - March 2022Do French companies under-report their workforce at 49 employees to get around the law?

 The IPP intends to make all its research work public and attaches particular importance to the dissemination of its findings beyond academic circles.
 Thus, alongside with conventional academic (and sometimes technical) publications, the IPP makes summary documents accessible to the largest possible number of people.

-IPP Policy Brief n°49 - February 2020Budget 2020: what effects on households?
+IPP Policy Brief n°79 - February 2022Buying groups formation: what effects on competition in the retail industry?

 Authors: Marie-Laure Allain, Rémi Avignon, Claire Chambolle, Hugo Molina

 IPP Policy Brief n°78 - January 2022Recounting France’s trade unions

 IPP Policy Brief n°77 - January 2022Mapping loss of autonomy among the elderly

 IPP Policy Brief n°76 - November 2021Discrimination in hiring people of supposedly North African origin: What lessons from a large-scale correspondence test?

 IPP Policy Brief n°75 - October 2021Women and men are equally likely to be caregivers for dependent partners, but the nature of their help differs